 - No notifies users visiting the scheduler on mobile to re-visit on desktop

-- Fixed bug causing feed to not loaf sometimes
+- Fixed bug causing feed to not load sometimes

 - Added a column which showcases the current scheduled posts and their scheduled time